-These 10 animated movies, feature films & documentaries for families, children & the classroom are perfect for Earth Day or teaching kids about environmental themes and issues!
+These 10 animated, feature film & documentary environmental movies for Earth Day teaching kids, tweens and teenagers about environmental themes and issues!

 But some of the environmental issues we face -- climate change, biodiversity and conservation -- can be difficult to explain to children.